 With Type 4A hair, coils still have a visible curl pattern, just like this above model has.
 As you can see, her curls are smaller in width, tightly curled and dense.

 In this example, this model’s curl factor is less noticeable and has more of a Z-shape to it, which you can tell by the sharp angles and way the hair bends.
-This shape can make 4B hair appear to look much shorter than it is (which is known as shrinkage).

 While different natural hair textures may not experience shrinkage as much, you can either choose it embrace it or try out curl-stretching natural hairstyles.
 Our favourite?
 Twist outs, flat twist hairstyles or cornrows.